wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 ## Organization URLs

-The Management Console URL in the WSO2 CIAM Cloud contains a path parameter to identify the organization.
+The Management Console URL in the WSO2 Private CIAM Cloud contains a path parameter to identify the organization.
 This denotes the specific organization to which requests should be routed.

 URL format - `o/{organization id}/…`

-Organization-specific routing in WSO2 CIAM Cloud supports both basic authentication and OAuth 2.0 flows as explained below.
+Organization-specific routing in WSO2 Private CIAM Cloud supports both basic authentication and OAuth 2.0 flows as explained below.

 ## Basic Authentication